Benedict Cumberbatch: Politics

 In 2003, Cumberbatch joined the Stop the War Coalition protest in London against the Iraq War.
 He addressed activists in a 2010 protest sponsored by the Trade Union Congress in Westminster on the suggested risks to the arts due to spending cuts expected in the Spending Review.
 In 2013, he protested against what he perceived were civil liberties violations by the UK government.

 Cumberbatch is a supporter of LGBT+ rights and in July 2013 officiated at the same-sex marriage of friends.
-Through this ordination he officiated the wedding of Robert Rinder, best known as Judge Rinder and his partner Seth Cummings.
+Through this ordination he officiated the wedding of Robert Rinder, best known as Judge Rinder, and his partner Seth Cummings.
 For International Women's Day 2014, he was a signatory of Amnesty International's letter to the Prime Minister David Cameron for women's rights in Afghanistan.
 Cumberbatch identifies as a feminist.

 In 2016, Cumberbatch was one of over 280 figures from the arts world who backed a vote for the United Kingdom to stay in the European Union with regard to the June 2016 referendum on that issue.

+Endorsements

+Cumberbatch has been a brand ambassador for Dunlop and Jaguar luxury cars since 2014, and became a global ambassador for Jaeger-LeCoultre in 2018.
+In 2024, he fronted a recycled nylon campaign for Prada alongside Emma Watson.

+Acting credits

 Awards and honours

 Cumberbatch was appointed a CBE in the 2015 Birthday Honours for services to the performing arts and to charity.
 He received the honour from the Queen at an investiture ceremony at Buckingham Palace on 10 November 2015.

 In February 2016, Cumberbatch was appointed visiting fellow at Lady Margaret Hall, Oxford University.

-Public image and other recognition
+In 2025, Cumberbatch was honoured at the 58th Sitges Film Festival with the Time Machine Award (The Màquina del Temps).